MicrosoftDocs/win32/desktop-src/direct3d9/pmattributerange.md

 ---
-Description: 'Not supported.
+Description: Not supported.
 Used internally by DirectX to represent and save a progressive mesh.
-This template should be used only with D3DX functions to read and write .x files.' ms.assetid: '32f431d0-1efc-4f0d-8c54-8746c56b4c57'
+This template should be used only with D3DX functions to read and write .x files. ms.assetid: 32f431d0-1efc-4f0d-8c54-8746c56b4c57
 title: PMAttributeRange
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PMAttributeRange